Statue of Liberty

 Can I go inside the Statue of Liberty?

 There are two ways you can go inside the Statue of Liberty: by visiting the pedestal or by visiting the crown.
 For both of these you need to reserve in advance as tickets sell out extremely quickly.

-If you want to also visit the crown check here for tickets.
-When making your reservation, make sure that the name on the ticket for Statue of Liberty is the same as on your passport.
-For walking up to the crown, it is 354 steps up and down a narrow staircase.
-If you are walking up to the crown, the only things that visitors are allowed to take with them are their ticket, camera, and medication.
+If you want to visit the crown check here for tickets.
+Make sure that the name on the ticket for Statue of Liberty is the same as in your passport.
+To get up to the crown, it is a climb of 354 steps up and also down a narrow staircase.
+If you are walking up to the crown, the only things that visitors are allowed to bring with them are their ticket, camera, and any personal medication.
 All other items, including wallets and keys, must be stored in a rental locker.

 Can I see the Statue of Liberty for free?

 Yes!
 Take a free ride on the Staten Island Ferry.
 You will pass right by Statue of Liberty, but you cannot stop and get off at Liberty Island.
 Read more information on Staten Island Ferry here.